BlueBayTravel/Phrontmatter/README.md

 $phrontmatter->parse("---\n{\"foo\":\"bar\"}\n---\nThis is a document with JSON!", Phrontmatter::JSON)->getData();
 ````

-For more information on Frontmatter, see the [Jekyll documentation](http://jekyllrb.com/docs/frontmatter/).
+For more information on Front Matter, see the [Jekyll documentation](http://jekyllrb.com/docs/frontmatter/).

 ## Installation